The Resistance in South Vietnam following the “Geneva Convention”

 I strongly felt that this information on the resistance in South Vietnam, which Nguyen Huu Tho then shared with me, should also be published for and made available to the outside world, as the events of the Vietnam War had been virtually followed throughout the entire world, hereby also influenced the political reasoning of especially my generation.
 I also reasoned that in the United States of America alone thousands of publications on the Vietnam War existed, however, the vast majority of these publications did not make any or only little reference to the resistance in South Vietnam, its representation by the NFL, the support, which the NFL enjoyed by many Vietnamese in South Vietnam, partly also through a major network of infiltration.

 Whereas Nguyen Huu Tho was in the beginning of this dialogue reluctant to engage himself in such publication.
-Later, after he had resigned from official political function in the Vietnamese Government, he opened up for such publication project.
-Finally he assigned Tran Bach Dang to initiate such publication, which in some ways paved the way for the later option to prepare a documentation on the resistance in South Vietnam under his leadership, respectively as he used to say “as chef d'orchestre,” however, supervised by an independent committee of historians and academicians, specialized in the contemporary history of Vietnam.
+Later, after he had resigned from his position as Vice-President of Vietnam, he opened up for such publication project.
+Finally he assigned Tran Bach Dang to initiate such publication, which in some ways paved the way for the later option to prepare a documentation on the resistance in South Vietnam under Tran Bach Dang's leadership, respectively as he used to say: “as chef d'orchestre,” however, at the same time supervised by an independent committee of historians and academicians, specialized in the contemporary history of Vietnam.

 Tran Bach Dang also felt that such documentation should not be prepared primarily for a foreign readership, but for the Vietnamese society and future generations, however, not excluding the dialogue with the international community of historians, specialized in the Vietnam War.